triton-inference-server/python_backend/examples/pytorch_platform_handler/README.md

-In this section, we demonstrate an end-to-end example for using the [PyTorch Platform \[Experimental\]](../../README.md#pytorch-platform-experimental) to serve a PyTorch model directly, **without** the need to implement the `TritonPythonModel` class.
+In this section, we demonstrate an end-to-end example for using the [PyTorch Platform \[Experimental\]](../../README.md#pytorch-platform-experimental) to serve a PyTorch model directly, **without** needing to implement the `TritonPythonModel` class.

 ## Create a ResNet50 model repository